Author: Kevin George

 The Greek word that most resembles the word “atonement” is “katallage”.
 It is found in the following passages, most of which are translated more accurately as “reconciliation”: Romans 5:10-11, 11:15, 1 Corinthians 7:11, and 2 Corinthians 5:18-20.
 (Several of these relate to reconciliation between people.)

-Atonement as propitiation – appeasing an angry God – is absent in the New Testament, just as in the Old.
-Granted, there are four verses, depending on the translation, where translators have used the word “propitiation” based on their theological training, but this is not faithful to the underlying context, nor in the Greek text.
-Rather, it is a theological assumption and a convenient word choice in spite of other more accurate word choices (see Romans 3:25, Hebrews 2:17, 1 John 2:2, 4:10).
+Atonement as a propitiation – appeasing an angry God – is mostly, if not completely, absent in the New Testament, just as in the Old.
+Granted, there are four verses, depending on the translation, where various translators have used the word “propitiation” based on their theological training, but many scholars question if this is the meaning of the underlying text.
+There are grounds to suspect that using with the word “propitiation” in these texts is a theological assumption and a convenient word choice in spite of other more accurate word choices (see Romans 3:25, Hebrews 2:17, 1 John 2:2, 4:10).
 For further discussion about each of these passages, see the later chapters that correspond to each of these texts.